 In order to have the powers to prepare a neighbourhood plan, a neighbourhood forum has to be formally ‘designated’ by the relevant local authority.
-The original April 2017 application for a neighbourhood area at Old Oak was for a ‘cross-boundary’ area of 280 hectares.
+The original April 2017 application for a neighbourhood area at Old Oak was for a ‘cross-boundary’ area of 280 hectares (shown in blue on the map below).
 This required designation by the OPDC and by Hammersmith & Fulham Council.
-As of September 2017, only a much reduced area of 22 hectares has been designated by the OPDC.
+In September 2017 only a much reduced area of 22 hectares was designated by the OPDC and is shown in yellow on the map below.
 Hammersmith and Fulham designated a separate area which the Council has labelled as the ‘Old Oak Estate Neighbourhood Area’.

 In February 2018 the Old Oak Neighbourhood Forum, with a membership from within the reduced 22 hectare area, was designated by OPDC.
 This is the body preparing a neighbourhood plan for the area